configcat/docs/website/docs/targeting/user-object.md

 description: The user object lets you target users based on their properties with different features.
 The user object is essential for beta and A/B testing.
 ---

 The *User Object*  is a collection of *user attributes* that describe the properties of a user.
-The *User Object* is necessary to define [targeting rules] and [percentage options].
+The *User Object* is necessary to define [targeting rules] and [Percentage Options].
 It allows you to pass potential [Targeting rule](/advanced/targeting) variables to the ConfigCat SDK.
 The user object represents a user in your application.

 :::info